cassmsand/PhotoEditorFX/README.md

 "Eclipse Temurin (AdoptOpenJDK HotSpot) 20.0.2".
 If you have a Mac with Apple Silicon select "Eclipse Temurin (AdoptOpenJDK HotSpot) 20.0.2 aarch64".

-The classes that satisfy the code implementation details are "UserPhoto, MakeSmallerFilter, BlackAndWhiteFilter, Album, and the interface Photo They are found by going through src > java > photoeditor.photoeditorFX > HelloApplication
+The classes that satisfy the code implementation details are "UserPhoto, MakeSmallerFilter, BlackAndWhiteFilter, Album,  the interface class Photo, and the abstract class Filter.
+They are found by going through src > java > photoeditor.photoeditorFX > HelloApplication

 to run the application go to src > java > photoeditor.photoeditorFX > HelloApplication then click the play button.
 The project will compile and then start the application.